girobusan/latid/README.md

-The sites, produced with Latid may be completely static and adapted even for oldest browsers, but you will need the descent one for using Latid GUI (Latid can work without GUI, GUI is just another way to edit site c GUI, GUI is just another way to edit site content, if you prefer to work without GUI, you'd have to use only `markdown` files as source).
+The sites, produced with Latid may be completely static and adapted even for oldest browsers, but you will need the descent one for using Latid GUI (Latid can work without GUI, GUI is just another way to edit site content, if you prefer to work without GUI, you'd have to use only `markdown` files as source).

 Tested browsers: Firefox, version>68, Chrome, >77.
 Safari >12 _may_ also work.